Hi there! 👋

 Originally from the Finnish Arctic, I’m currently a final-year PhD student in the Michtom School of Computer Science at Brandeis University, where I’m advised by Constantine Lignos.

-My research centers on low-resource NLP and AI and is motivated by the fact that only about 100 out of 7,000 existing languages are supported by current AI and language technology.
+My research centers on multilingual/low-resource NLP and is motivated by the fact that only about 100 out of 7,000 existing languages are supported by current AI and language technology.

-My research has been published at leading NLP conferences (e.g. NAACL, EMNLP, Findings of the ACL, LREC), and workshops.
-My work has also been recognized with several awards: a best paper award at the Insights from Negative Results Workshop at EACL 2023 and a winning submission to the Multi-Label Similar Language Identification Shared Task at VarDial 2024.
+My research has been published at leading NLP conferences (e.g. NAACL, EMNLP, *ACL, LREC) and has been recognized with several awards:

-I am currently looking for AI/ML engineer and industry research positions starting in early 2026.
+I am currently looking for AI/ML engineer and industry research positions starting in 2026.
 Feel free to reach out if you have an opening that you think would be a good fit!
-Extra points if the position involves multilinguality or low-resource languages.
+Extra points if the position involves multilinguality or AI model evaluation.